yuliyamkh/thesis-project/README.md

 | ```--exp_num```   | Number of experiments                  | 5              |
 | ```--mech```      | Mechanism name                         | neutral_change |

-To see information on arguments, you can also execute the following command: ```python model.py --help```.
+To see some more information on arguments, you can also execute the following command: ```python model.py --help```.
 You can change the default arguments to the ones you want to experiment with.